sarihammad/Stock-Price-Predictor/README.md

 The price is expected to move up by 3.01% from the last close.
 ```

+The user inputs the "AAPL" symbol, representing the Apple stock, and fetches data from 2021-01-01 til 2022-01-01 to predict the stock price for 2023-12-28.

-**Note:** Currently programmed to only show the closing price for the next day.
+**Note:** Currently programmed to only show the closing price for the next day for simplicity.